 Some cemeteries have specific rules to follow while visiting.
 A common rule is not to visit before dawn or after dusk.
 However, that’s sometimes the best time to go to the cemetery, especially on warm summer nights.
 As long as you're not destructive or too freaked out, I feel like this is a rule that can be broken.

 Some national cemeteries, like the one in Gettysburg, will not allow certain floral arrangements in their cemeteries.
-Arlington National Cemetery asks that you use your library voices and be on your best behavior while touring their grounds.
-This makes sense since they have so many visitors, and while it is a tourist attraction, it's meant to be a somber one where people come to reflect and grieve.
+Arlington National Cemetery asks that you speak quietly and be on your best behavior while touring their grounds.
+This makes sense since they have so many visitors.
+And while it is a tourist attraction, it's meant to be a somber one where people come to reflect and grieve.

 Jewish cemeteries are full of shrubs and bushes planted by loved ones instead of flowers.
 They also leave stones on the grave.
 To them, flowers die, but stones represent the ever-living soul of the dead.

 We all grieve in different ways, but cemeteries provide a final resting place while still giving loved ones a place to visit those they have lost.
 They cannot see them, but knowing that they rest in the ground below can give them comfort and closure.